Washington’s Compassionate Wrongful Death Lawyers

 - Accepting a low settlement.
 It is hard to tell what is an adequate settlement in a wrongful death claim – especially because no dollar amount could make up for the loss of a loved one.
 But, with the right attorney, you can rest assured that you will not accept a settlement that is too low.

 At Brett McCandlis Brown, PLLC, we are here to help you avoid the pitfalls of wrongful death claims.
-Our attorneys solely practice in tort and personal injury law – which means that we understand the complexities of these types of cases, and we can help you win your claim.
+Our wrongful death attorneys in Washington solely practice in tort and personal injury law – which means that we understand the complexities of these types of cases, and we can help you win your claim.
 To get started, schedule a free consultation with our attorneys at 800-925-1875, or fill out our online contact form.